Learn more about depression: introduction

 People who are grieving find their feelings of sadness and loss come and go, but they're still able to enjoy things and look forward to the future.

 In contrast, people who are depressed constantly feel sad.
-They don't enjoy anything and find it difficult to be positive about the future.
+They find it difficult to enjoy anything or be positive about the future.

 Other types of depression